 Having a baseline for the vegetation present at the M is important for the overall fire ecology of the area because it will allow managers to monitor for vegetation characteristics such as invasive species and conifer encroachment.
 Invasive species are important to manage because they have natural fire regimes that do not match the succession stage that the native plants are in.
 On the south-facing side of the College M trail, conifer encroachment is occurring as evident by increasing numbers of Rocky Mountain juniper and Abies lasiocarpa (sub alpine fir) (Taylor, 2017).
 The establishment of conifers in areas where they would not naturally occur can also lead to higher intensity fires, which may sterilize the soil and potentially destroy the existing seed bank (Taylor, 2017).

 The M trail is situated on a southern facing slope of the Bridger range meaning that it is mostly dominated by grasses and shrubs.
 While not exactly invasive, this slope is undergoing conifer encroachment by Pinus contorta (lodge pole pine) as well as subalpine fir.
-Conifer encroachment acts to shade out and outcompetes the plant species that are already there, and when pine forests burn they will burn at a higher temperature sterilizing the soil of any of the local native plants.
+Conifer encroachment acts to shade out and outcompetes the plant species that are already there, and when pine forests burn, they will burn at a higher temperature sterilizing the soil of any of the local native plants.
 Another invasive plant Bromus tectorum (Cheatgrass), which is found in high-density on the College M trail, has a fire regime of 2 -5 years depending on density (Zouhar, 2003).
 Cheatgrass is promoted by fire, which leads to a positive feedback loop that results in more frequent and higher intensity fires (Zouhar, 2003).
 Cheatgrass is an early season annual that is aggressively promoted through fire and will outcompete the most native grasses if left on its own (Zouhar, 2003).

 Methods: Field maps